radenvodka/Hunting-Tools/README.md

 [httprobe](https://github.com/tomnomnom/httprobe) - Takes a list of domains and probes for working http and https servers.

+[unimap](https://github.com/Edu4rdSHL/unimap) - Scan only once by IP address and reduce scan times with Nmap for large amounts of data.
+Unimap is an abbreviation of "Unique Nmap Scan".
+The tool can run in Linux, OSX, Windows or Android (Termux) without problems.

 [lazys3](https://github.com/nahamsec/lazys3) - A Ruby script to brute-force for AWS s3 buckets using different permutations.

 [JSParser](https://github.com/nahamsec/JSParser) - A python 2.7 script using Tornado and JSBeautifier to parse relative URLs from JavaScript files.
 This is especially useful for discovering AJAX requests when performing security research or bug bounty hunting.